sourcegraph/cody/jetbrains/CONTRIBUTING.md

 ### Extension Run Config

-Create this configuration in the `sourcegraph/jetbrains` project window.
+Create this configuration in the `sourcegraph/cody jetbrains` project window.
 Choose Edit Configurations and `+` to add a new one:

 - Type: Gradle